alsalafiyyah/alsalafiyyah.github.io/_posts/tafsir/quran/2023-07-12-tafsir-surah-al-tawbah-23-24.md

 note: false
 locale: en
 category: [quran, tafsir]
-excerpt: "And We have enjoined on man to be good and dutiful to his parents; but if they strive to make you join with Me (in worship) anything (as a partner) of which you have no knowledge, then obey them not."
+excerpt: "O you who have believed, do not take your fathers or your brothers as allies if they have preferred disbelief over belief.
+And whoever does so among you - then it is those who are the wrongdoers. "
 muftis:
   shaykh:
     - name: Shaykh Al-Sa'adi